 Over time your modem or router may slow down due to memory leaks etc. Restarting your modem/router may increase the speed of your connection and thus the VPN.

 OpenVPN connections may be restricted or throttled on some networks.
-Using IKEv2 may result in a faster connection.
+Using WireGuard may result in a faster connection.
 WireGuard is available on our native apps for macOS, iOS, Windows & Android.
 If you use a Linux-based system, see our setup guide here.

 Temporarily disable local security software

 Firewall or antivirus software can slow down VPN traffic by filtering or scanning outgoing packets.
 Try temporarily disabling your security software to determine if the security software is the cause of the performance issue.

 Restart your Device

 Over time many devices experience "fatigue" due to running out of free memory or resources.
 Restarting your device may help your connection speed.

 It may be that there is an issue with your connection to your ISP.
 You can easily check this by connecting to the Internet from another location e.g. Coffee shop / Neighbour etc.